Position Title

 Research interests:

-Q'eqchi' Maya; Belize & Guatemala; food sovereignty; peasants, and agrarian change; pesticides; Indigenous social movements, international environmental justice; toxics in everyday life; corporate trade and globalization; foreign aid and empire; biodiversity conservation; political ecology; the politics of cancer; and theories of the commons.
+Q'eqchi' Maya; Belize & Guatemala; food sovereignty; maize; resistance to GMOs; land grabs; agrarian change; pesticides; Indigenous social movements, international environmental justice; environmental health; corporate trade and globalization; foreign aid and empire; biodiversity conservation; political ecology; the commons.

 DOWNLOAD her CV (updated July 2024)